pavangoudk/terraform_learnings/az104-part1.md

 ### ### Microsoft Graph (how you interact with Entra/M365)

-# - - - *Microsoft Graph is described as the “standard way” to interact with many services (Microsoft 365 and Entra ID).*
+-*Microsoft Graph is described as the “standard way” to interact with many services (Microsoft 365 and Entra ID).*
 - Uses **REST-based calls over HTTPS (443)**.

 ### ### Directory sync: Entra Connect Sync vs Entra Cloud Sync

-# - - - Common need: replicate identities from AD DS to Entra ID.
+-Common need: replicate identities from AD DS to Entra ID.
 - Key directionality: *AD DS is the “source of truth,” and replication flows AD DS → Entra ID tenant.*
 - Two technologies:
 - **Entra Connect Sync**: sync “engine runs on premises.”